jsubercaze/inferray/README.md

 Then use the OntModel as usual with Jena.
 Inferray performs incremental inference when new triples are added and restart a full inference

+## Configuration =

+You can configure advanced parameters of Inferray using the Configuration Builder.
+Parameters are self explanatory and listed in the following snippet :

+    final ConfigurationBuilder builder = new ConfigurationBuilder();
+    final PropertyConfiguration config = builder
+					.setDumpFileOnExit(false).setForceQuickSort(false)
+					.setMultithread(true).setThreadpoolSize(8)
+					.setFastClosure(true)
+					.setRulesProfile(SupportedProfile.RDFSPLUS)
+					.setDumpFileOnExit(false).build();
+    final Inferray inferray = new Inferray(config);

 ## Maven dependencies